Tag Archives: Luke Evans

 Midway (2019), Patrick Wilson

-I’m not usually one to gravitate towards war movies but the arresting visuals in this trailer have my attention.
+I’m not usually one to gravitate towards war movies but the arresting visuals in this trailer certainly grabbed my attention.

 I’m also interested in the hierarchical politics that had to take place, particularly how it was handled by the people on the ground.